rje42/causl/README.md

 # causl
-Methods for Specifying, Simulating from and Fitting Causal Models
+Methods for Specifying, Simulating from and Fitting Marginal Causal Models

 ## Basic Idea